ozskywalker/oddcode/README.md

 * CV-RESTAPI-ExecuteWorkflowAsGETCall.ps1 - Powershell script to call Commvault workflow
 * CV-RESTAPI-QOperationExecute-DisableAllJobActivity.ps1 - Powershell script to submit into XML message bus
 * CV-RESTAPI-QOperationExecute.ps1 - Powershell script to perform example QOperation Execute command for Commvault
+* docker_update.ps1 - Update all docker images on local workstation (Windows/PowerShell)
-* docker_update.sh - Update all docker images on local workstation
+* docker_update.sh - Update all docker images on local workstation (macOS-Linux/Bash)
 * droplet_get_ip.py - Get IP Address of a DigitalOcean Droplet
 * EnableDisable-FileSecurity.ps1 - Powershell byte-sized one-liners for disabling then re-enabling that pesky "Open File - Security Warning" dialog when trying to execute an installer (grumble..)
 * lease_check.py - quick check on value of a car lease (US)